SlashDevSlashGnoll/slashdevslashgnoll.github.io/_posts/2020-11-29-unit-testing-combine.md

 In Combine, schedulers are an abstract way to indicate which queue/thread/operation should be the one processing events in a Combine chain.
 When code utilizes
 `subscribe:on:` or `receive:on:` it is making explicit use of a scheduler.
-In tests for such code we want to utilize a scheduler that is meant for testing so that we can control time instead of having to jump through hoops to deal with the passage of time.
+In tests for such code we want to utilize a scheduler that is meant for testing so that we can control time instead of having to jump through hoops to deal with the real passage of time.

 I mentioned earlier that the RxTest portion of RxSwift has an amazing tool called [TestScheduler][rxtest-testscheduler] which allows us to do just that.
 Unfortunately no such corresponding scheduler exsists in Apple's offering of Combine.
 Luckily the folks at [pointfree.co][pointfree] have put together a [repo][combine-schedulers] that gives us two missing tools that